ptins/A1/README.md

 Task - Please write a data crawler to collect tweets that originate from the geographic region around South Bend.

-NOTE: As above, the stream for this subsection requires that the other stream be commented out.
+NOTE: As above, the stream for this subsection requires that the other stream be commented out; see below.
-See below.

 ```
 # (1) collect tweets that contain one of the following two keywords: [Indiana, weather]